pushrocks/smartsocket/README.md

     passwordHash: "someHashedString"
 });

-let mySocketFunction = new smartsocket.SocketFunction({
+let testSocketFunction1 = new smartsocket.SocketFunction({
-    name:"newService",
+    funcName:"testSocketFunction1",
-    func:(data) => {
+    funcDef:(data) => {

-    }, the function to execute
+    }, // the function to execute
-    roles:[mySocketRole] // all roles that have access to a specific function });
+    allowedRoles:[mySocketRole] // all roles that have access to a specific function });

-mySmartsocket.registerRole(mySocketRole);
-mySmartsocket.clientCall.select("client1","restart",data)
+mySmartsocket.clientCall("","restart",data,someTargetConnection)
     .then((responseData) => {

     });